derikb/character-sheet-app/README.md

 * Point your server at the repo so it opens `./dist/index.html`.
 That's about it...

 If you want to take advantage of the offline mode, it's a little more complicated:
-* you'll need to use a HTTPS connection (Let's Encrypt is really easy to set-up to get a free SSL cert)
+* you'll need to use a HTTPS connection (Let's Encrypt is fairly easy to set-up to get a free SSL cert)
 * You'll want to set the main server directory to the `dist` directory of the code, that way the server won't serve any of the other files.
 * Make sure files are set to not cache (the service worker will handle that).
 In nginx I added the following to my server block:
 ```